What is Variable Frequency Drive?

 By K. Durgasharan, Director, Versa Drives

-The Variable Frequency Drive for AC motors, also known as AC drive, is an electronic device which receives energy from a fixed frequency fixed voltage AC source (either single phase or three phase) and converts it into a variable voltage (or current), variable frequency three phase supply for a three phase motor.
-In so doing it gives the ability to run the motor at different speeds.
+A Variable Frequency Drive for AC motors, also known as AC drive, is an electronic device which receives energy from a fixed frequency fixed voltage AC source (either single phase or three phase) and converts it into a variable voltage (or current), variable frequency three phase supply.
+This controls and enables a three-phase motor to operate at multiple speeds.
 Hence it comes under the category of variable speed drives.

 Variable frequency drives come in a variety of configurations.
 At a basic level there are the single-stage frequency converter drives such as the cycloconverters and multi-stage frequency converter drives.
 Cycloconverters are frequency changers that convert ac input power at one frequency to output power at a different frequency with a one-stage conversion process.
 Cycloconvertes are usually thyristor based and used in multi-megawatt applications.
 Another single-stage frequency converter is the matrix converter which uses high frequency bidrectional semiconductor switches and pulse width modulation (PWM) techniques to accomplish the frequency conversion.
 The switches are controlled by PWM to vary to magnitude both the magnitude and frequency of the output voltage.